flutter/website/src/docs/cookbook/animation/physics-simulation.md

 Add an `Animation<Alignment>` field and an `_updateAnimation()` method.
-This method defines a `Tween` that interpolates between the point the widget was dragged to, to the point in the center .
+This method defines a `Tween` that interpolates between the point the widget was dragged to, to the point in the center.

 ```dart
 Animation<Alignment> _animation;